carrot2orange/socket.io_chatting/README.md

     Clone or download
-    Install Node JS, NPM: go to https://nodejs.org Command at the path of folder having package.json: nodemon
+    Install Node JS, NPM: go to https://nodejs.org Command at the path of a folder having package.json: nodemon